 7. Time Frame

-You’re probably most familiar with the typical semester system of August/September- December and January- May, however it’s different abroad.
+You’re probably most familiar with the typical semester system of August/September – December and January – May, however it’s different abroad.
 In Europe, this is pretty much the norm.
 I was in Florence from late August to mid-December, so about 4 months.
 In Australia, however, the semesters are skewed.
 If you study abroad in the fall (their spring) you’ll be there from July to November and return home around Thanksgiving.
-If you study abroad spring semester like I did, you’ll be in Australia for their fall, which is February- June.
-The reason why it’s like this is because their 3 month summer break is November-February and their one month winter break is June-July.
-This is very different from our May-August summer break here in the US and our December-January winter break, so keep this in mind!
+If you study abroad in the spring semester like I did, you’ll be in Australia for the fall, which is February – June.
+The reason why it’s like this is because their 3 month summer break is November -February and their one month winter break is June – July.
+This is very different from our May – August summer break here in the US and our December – January winter break, so keep this in mind!

 8. Class Structure